dcsuh/temp_rsc_zoops/README.md

 ## Scripts

-All scripts can be found in the /scripts directory.
+All scripts that generate figures can be found in the /scripts directory.

-"exploration.Rmd" has some quick summary stats and visualizations of the data.
+"exploration.Rmd" in /workshop has some quick summary stats and visualizations of the data.
 Work in progress.